Annual Program Assessment

 Contact Us

-Please contact Austin Hocker, the Director for Research and Assessment, at ahocker@uoregon.edu with any questions or to schedule a consultation to support your unit’s assessment work.
+Please contact Austin Hocker (ahocker@uoregon.edu) with any questions or to schedule a consultation to support your unit’s assessment work.